 Controlling and easing pain

 There are ways to acknowledge pain and stress which make them easier to bear.
-This is brought about by allowing ourselves to become less tense in both body and mind.
-In many cases this can lead to experiencing less anxiety and muscular resistance even to the point where the pain, and stress which caused it, disappear.
+The Alexander Technique an help us to become less tense in both body and mind.
+This can lead to experiencing less anxiety and muscular resistance even to the point where the pain, and stress which caused it, disappear.

 Creating and maintaining a fluid posture

 An important principal of the Alexander Technique is to maintain balance between body and mind.
-We can learn to put appropriate thought into standing, sitting, getting up and down from the floor, as well as walking and other kinds of movement.
 This improves the way we function, leading us to feel more whole and look better.

 The Alexander Technique is in NICE guidelines ( National Institute for Health and Care Excellence) having run large randomised controlled trials for chronic low back pain and Parkinson’s Disease.